 Make a Wish

-Here’s another brainstorming technique for problem solving that forces you to oversimplify the problem in order to get your mind thinking big picture.
+Here’s a brainstorming technique for problem-solving that forces you to oversimplify the situation to get your mind thinking in a big-picture way.
 All you do is make a wish.

 Where to start

-No matter how detailed your problem is it helps to start by simplifying and then working your way back to complex.
+No matter how detailed your problem is, it helps to start by simplifying and then working your way back to the complex.
 Start by identifying your problem.
-(If you need help with that, check out this post by Diana.)
-Always assign someone to be in charge of facilitating a brainstorming session.
+Be sure to assign someone to facilitate your brainstorming sessions.
 They’ll keep you on track and make sure you have time to think creatively and edit judiciously.

 This first step allows the group to think creatively by being absurd with their wishes.